klendathu2k/Obsidian/SHREK.md

 - Setup a PanDA prun test... with a single shell script realizing the sPHENIX mdc2.4 build environment and printing it...
 	- prun is supposed to stage files.
 Does pchain?
 What about Tadashi's instruction to not perform a build step?
 So very confusing.

+/sphenix/user seems to (a) be writable by me and (b) has free space.
+So disk space issue is resolved.

+But still can't get the #@$!ing PanDA to play any tricks... sit, roll over, come here and definitely not fetch.
+Blah.

 So let's try the following.
 We will start with the [pchain example]()